 - Recipe to make your own hand sanitizer: 2/3 cup 60-99% rubbing alcohol (isopropyl alcohol) 1/3 cup aloe vera gel, 8 to 10 drops essential oil (optional) of Eucalyptus, Lavender, Lemon, Rosemary, Oregano and Tea Tree Oil are great options.
 Simply mix all ingredients and pour into a spray bottle container, spray hands as needed.
 Nothing could be easier!

-During this time of heightened awareness, a good rule of thumb for entering your home is: take off your shoes at the door, wash your hands, then wipe or spray the items you have brought with you.
+During this time of heightened awareness, a good rule of thumb for entering your home is: take your shoes off at the door, wash your hands, then wipe or spray the items you brought with you.
 You can also wipe the entrance and exit door handles of your front door, bathroom and bedroom doors, as well as the light switch and toilet handles.
 Oh, and don’t forget the well-used remote control, iPads and devices!

 Get a Good Night’s Sleep:

 Sleep is one of the amazing things for curing many ailments.
 Our bodies rest, detox, de-stress and rejuvenate while we sleep.
 Getting a good 7-8 hours of sound sleep per night is critical for healing and optimally functioning throughout the day.
 That awful feeling of dragging your bum through the day when you’ve had little sleep makes you wish for bedtime to get over it!
 All kinds of good things happen when you sleep; your metabolism resets, inflammation is reduced, your memory is improved.
 You can more easily lose weight, reduce the risk of depression, and your body repairs itself.
 Sleep on bacteria resistant bed sheets for extra protection.
 Check out this article from The Sleep Report for more tips!
 Another worthy article to read is available here!